GSA/Section508.gov/_bios_iaaf/vadati-alex.md

 ---
 title: Alex Vadati
 bio_id: vadati-alex
-display_name: Alex Vadati
+display_name: Dr. Alex Vadati
 first_name: Alex
 last_name: Vadati
-affiliation_long: National Science Foundation through the Intergovernmental Personnel Act
+affiliation_long: National Science Foundation
 affiliation_short: NSF
-position: Program Director (Rotator)
+position: Program Director, Convergence Accelerator Program
-office:
+office: Directorate for Technology, Innovation and Partnerships
 location: Washington, DC
 email:
-image_url: /assets/images/bio-images/blank-profile.jpg
+image_url: /assets/images/bio-images/vadati-alex.jpg
 iaaf_years: 2025
 ---
-Alex Vadati is a rotator Program Director for the Convergence Accelerator program, in the National Science Foundation’s Technology, Innovation and Partnerships Directorate.
-Alex holds a Ph.D. in Bioengineering from the University of Notre Dame, Indiana, and an MBA in Strategic Innovation from the University of Illinois Urbana-Champaign (UIUC).
-His industry experience includes a role as a Senior Engineer in the medical device industry and staff position at the Cleveland Clinic, Ohio.
-Alex later transitioned to academia as an engineering faculty member at East Carolina University (ECU).
-His research contributions span digital twins, artificial intelligence, advanced materials, advanced manufacturing, biotechnology, artificial organs, and assistive and medical technologies.
-Alex’s work has been funded by the NSF, DoD-ONR, and research foundations.
-His efforts have been recognized with ECU’s Trendsetter in Research.
+Alex Vadati is a biomedical and mechanical engineer and holds a Ph.D. in Bioengineering from the University of Notre Dame, Indiana, in addition to an MBA in Strategic Innovation from the University of Illinois Urbana-Champaign (UIUC).
+Previously, he worked at the Cleveland Clinic, Ohio, as a Staff Research Associate, aiding in commercialization of a surgical predictive software tool.
+His industry experience includes working as a Senior Engineer with a Fortune 200 MedTech company.
+Alex earned professional certificates in multiscale and human-centered design from MIT and Stanford University, respectively.
+He is a tenured professor of engineering at East Carolina University (Greenville, NC), and he currently serves as a Program Director (PD) for the Convergence Accelerator program in the NSF Directorate for Technology, Innovation and Partnerships (NSF TIP) through the Intergovernmental Personnel Act.